triflicacid/c-vm/docs/Assembler.md

   - `-o <file>` specifies an output file.
 If none is provided, is id defaulted to `source.bin`.
   - `-p` switches on detail.
 Detail about the source file, line/col reached, error messages etc... are printed.
 If disabled, only the error number is printed.

+## Assembling

+The assembler works in the current way:

+- Read file and split into lines
+- Scan each line for pre-processor directives
+- Parse eahc line into an AST
+- Resolve labels in AST
+- Convert into machine code and insert into a buffer

+## Pre-Processor

+These are evaluated before any assembling takes place

+- `%define [SYMBOL] [VALUE]` - defines the constant `SYMBOL` with value `VALUE`. `VALUE` contains everything from after `SYMBOL ` to end of the line.
+From this point, any occurances of `SYMBOL` is replaced by `VALUE`.

 ## Syntax

 Assembly source files are read line-by-line, and have the following syntax: `[label:] [mnemonic [...args]] [; Comment]`.
 Trailing whitespace is removed, and blank/empty lines are ignored.